confluentinc/examples/ccloud/docs/replicator-to-cloud-configuration-types.rst

 .. _connect-backed-origin:

 ================================
-Connect Cluster Backed to Origin
+|kconnect| Cluster Backed to Origin
 ================================

 For this case where |crep| runs on a :ref:`connect-backed-origin`, there are two configuration examples: